eventnetusa/eventnet/src/_vip/sarc-sponsorships.md

       and more.

-      **Currently seeking opportunities at 55+ living communities for event and activity brand sponsorships.
+      **We seek opportunities to bring our brands to your community.
 Our goal is to partner with communities to sponsor recurring social activities on an on-going basis.**

       **Ideal Health and Wellness Events, Tournaments and Activities&nbsp;**